Iconic luxury harbour — a symbol of Spanish jet-set life with designer boutiques, superyachts and exclusive nightlife

 Frequently asked questions about renting in Puerto Banús

-How much does it cost to rent an apartment in Puerto Banús in summer?
+How much does long-term rental cost in Puerto Banús?

 Can I rent a long-term home in Puerto Banús as a foreigner?